-Her business, Hunter Investigations, was located on the second floor of Brandt Plaza, one of the aging office buildings that occupied either side of Central Avenue between Adams and Madison Streets.
-The space consisted of a main office with two windows facing the avenue and a large adjacent storage room.
-Toby Isles, her man Friday, used the storage room for his growing collection of computer devices and electronic gadgets.
+Her business, Hunter Investigations, resided on the second floor of Brandt Plaza, one of the aging office buildings that occupied either side of Central Avenue between Adams and Madison Streets.
+The space consisted of a main room with two windows facing the avenue and a large adjacent storage room.
+Toby Isles, her man friday, used the storage room for his growing collection of computer devices and electronic gadgets.
 He also kept a cot there, which he often used when he worked into the wee hours of the morning.

-Lucky, who’d been happily tailing his mistress, stopped just inside the office door and stuck his nose against the hardwood floor.
+Lucky, who’d been happily following his mistress, stopped just inside the office door and stuck his nose against the hardwood floor.
 He sniffed, took a step forward, and sniffed again.

-Between the front windows across the room, Toby stood before a file cabinet that held a coffee machine.
+Toby stood between the front windows before a file cabinet that held a coffee machine.
 He removed the carafe from the machine and poured dark brew into two mugs.
-He insisted on making the coffee himself, since he thought Hera often failed to make it strong enough.
+He insisted on preparing the coffee himself since he thought Hera often failed to make it strong enough.

-He wore dark grey slacks with white pinstripes, a red shirt, and red suspenders.
+He wore dark gray slacks with white pinstripes, a red shirt, and red suspenders.
 A white bowtie with red polka dots completed his ensemble.
 Hera thought the style suited his slender, six-foot-three-inch frame.
-And the dark red of the shirt complemented his blonde hair and brown eyes.
+And the dark red of the shirt complemented his blond hair and brown eyes.

 “Morning,” he said.